plip14/accredify-tech/README.md

 postform.blade.php : Form to submit data
 log.blade.php : Table `verify_logs` content

+DB : Sqlite

 Screenshot :
-[root]/screenshot.jpg
+screenshot.jpg

 **Note
 * Sorry I only had Saturday and Sunday night to do this
 * and I only managed to do the main code.
-* Thank you.
+* TODO :
+* - Move save to table verify_logs to model -> store
+* - Better test coverage
+* - Better documentation